LEF SCHOLARSHIP RECIPIENTS - FALL 2011

-Luxury Education Foundation is delighted to present the 2010 LEF Scholarship Awards to Jeffrey Parker and Martin Schleicher from Columbia Business School, and Lauren Burnet and Kathy Gyuhyeon Sow from Parsons The New School for Design.
-The LEF Scholarships program was established to provide annual scholarships to students at Columbia Business School and Parsons who exhibit an extraordinary level of leadership and innovation in their work, and whose accomplishments are a testament to their commitment and talent in their fields.
+The Luxury Education Foundation is proud to present the 2011 LEF Scholarship Awards to Liad Weiss and Yang Li of Columbia Business School, and Jessica Cambronero and Manon Planche of Parsons The New School for Design.
+The Scholarship Program at LEF was established to be the source of annual honorary scholarships, awarded to students at Columbia Business School and Parsons who have exhibited an extraordinary level of leadership and innovation in their work and whose accomplishments are a testament to their commitment and talent in their fields.

 Columbia Business School Recipients: